engold/hw05-road-generation/INSTRUCTIONS.md

   - Terrain elevation map shows higher elevation in brighter green and lower elevation areas in darker green.
  ![](elevation.PNG)

   - Population density map uses worley noise.
-Center of cells areas of denser population and are colored lighter than the rest of the cell.
+Center of cells are areas of denser population and are colored lighter than the rest of the cell.
  ![](popDensity.PNG)

- - If you check box boxes in the GUI, you can see the Terrain Eleavation and the Population Density Maps overlayed.
+ - If you check both boxes in the GUI, you can see the Terrain Elevation and the Population Density Maps overlayed.
   ![](both.PNG)

 - Rendering noise data to a texture for use in constructing the LSystemHighway.
 Info, such as inWater, elevation, and population Density, were stored in rbg channels of the texture.
 (I think something with how I was setting up the texture or connecting the texture didn't entirely work because my highway has some issues...)